-Prayer seems like a simple concept, and the Bible gives us a lot of encouragement to pray.
+Prayer seems like a simple concept, and God’s Word gives us a lot of encouragement to pray.
 By definition, it sounds like it should be easy- it’s just a conversation, right?
 So why do we struggle with prayer?
 There are many reasons, but sometimes we just need a little help in getting organized and staying focused.
 One way to get started is to use a prayer calendar.
 What is a prayer calendar and how do they help?
 Let’s investigate…

-We’ve probably all struggled with prayer at different times of our lives.
+We’ve probably all struggled with our prayer life at different times of our lives.
 I grew up learning rote prayers, and eventually, they became just recitations of words.
 As my faith grew, so did my prayer life (still with ups and downs.)

 Why Do We Find Difficulties in the Practice of Prayer?

 My personal prayer life has suffered when the weariness of life has worn me down.
 I also get distracted easily (meal planning, my to-do list, and ruminating on life’s tough spots frequently interrupt my prayers.)
 Some days or seasons can also make prayer difficult.